Fox McCloud: Concept and design

-Unlike the consistency with other Nintendo characters, such as Mario, several different individuals have voiced Fox.
+Unlike the voice actor consistency with other Nintendo characters, such as Mario, several different individuals have contributed their vocals for Fox.
 He was first voiced by Daniel Owsen in Star Fox, in both the English and Japanese versions of the game.
 His most consistent English voice actor has been Mike West, who first portrayed the character in the localized release of Star Fox 64.
 After a hiatus of fourteen years, West reprised the role for Star Fox 64 3D.
 He has since then consistently voiced Fox, supplying the character with his voice for Super Smash Bros. for Nintendo 3DS and Wii U, Star Fox Zero, Starlink: Battle for Atlas, and Super Smash Bros.
 Ultimate.
 In both the Japanese release of Star Fox 64 and Super Smash Bros., Fox was voiced by Shinobu Satouchi (speaking in English with a Japanese accent for the English version).
 For English dialogue of Super Smash Bros.
 Melee and Star Fox Adventures, Fox's voice was done by Rare's Steve Malpass.
-In Star Fox: Assault, his voice was done by Jim Walker in the English release, and by Kenji Nojima in the Japanese release.
+In Star Fox: Assault, his voice was done by Jim Walker in the English release and by Kenji Nojima in the Japanese release.
 Nojima reprised his role for Super Smash Bros.
 Brawl, as did Walker for the English version.
-Nojima reprised his role once again in the Japanese version of Super Smash Bros. for Nintendo 3DS and Wii U. In Star Fox 64 3D, Star Fox Zero, Starlink: Battle for Atlas, and Super Smash Bros.
+Nojima reprised his role once again in the Japanese version of Super Smash Bros. for Nintendo 3DS and Wii U.

+In Star Fox 64 3D, Star Fox Zero, Starlink: Battle for Atlas, and Super Smash Bros.
 Ultimate, he is voiced by Takashi Ōhara in Japanese.

-There is a fan theory stating that Fox McCloud, along with other Star Fox members, had his legs amputated and replaced with metal prostheses; Cuthbert stated that the characters' legs were not amputated, and Miyamoto stated that the appearance of metal legs was a design choice rather than an indication that the legs were amputated; he wanted the character to appear more human, and was unaware of the issues faced by fighter pilots at the time.
+There was a fan theory stating that Fox McCloud, along with other Star Fox members, had his legs amputated and replaced with metal prostheses; Cuthbert stated that the characters' legs were not amputated, and Miyamoto stated that the appearance of metal legs was a design choice rather than an indication that the legs were amputated; he wanted the character to appear more human, and was unaware of the issues faced by fighter pilots at the time.